kmch/SourceApp/README.md

-# :pill: :non-potable_water: SourceApp
+# :pill: SourceApp :non-potable_water:
-This repository contains material accompanying the manuscript  *Apportioning sources of chemicals of emerging concern along an urban river with inverse modelling* by Chrapkiewicz et al. (submitted to Science of the Total Environment), preprint available: [link](https://doi.org/10.31223/X52T22)
+This repository contains material accompanying the paper by Chrapkiewicz et al. (2024) [Apportioning sources of chemicals of emerging concern along an urban river with inverse modelling](https://doi.org/10.1016/j.scitotenv.2024.172827), published in Science of the Total Environment.

 At the centre of our workflow is the `faster-unmixer` software by Barnes \& Lipp (in press, preprint DOI [10.31223/X5708M](https://doi.org/10.31223/X5708M)).
 It can be installed following the guidelines below.